Displays and exhibits from our Nov. 28, 2018, public involvement meeting can be found on the public involvement webpage.

 - Replacing the bridge on the existing location

 - Replacing the bridge on a new location

-- Bridge construction is scheduled to begin in summer 2020.
-Completion of construction for preferred replacement alternative is expected in late 2022.
+- Bridge construction scheduled to begin in summer 2020 and finish in late 2022.

 Why is this project needed?